anadynamics/ANA2/README.md

 those vectors.
         * ANA will output either, the volumes of the perturbed cavities, the numerical derivative, or the flexibility coefficient for that cavity.
+        * Default scaling_factors are better adjusted to prevent cavity changes from high frequency modes from being overestimated.
     * Deprecated:
         * Cell filtering by facet area.
     * Deprecations for NDD: